KamilRizatdinov/plenilune/README.md

 ## Required installations
 [Docker](https://www.docker.com), [Docker Compose](https://docs.docker.com/compose/install/) are required for installation of DFS.
-Installation base commands for each instance on AWS:
+Installation base commands for each instance(for client on local machine also):
 ```bash
 sudo su # root privileges
 apt-get update